 In addition to being a Florida resident, individuals must be a minimum of 18 years old and have a diagnosis of Alzheimer’s, dementia, or related memory disorder.
 Related memory disorders include Multi-Infarct dementia (MID), Pick’s disease (Frontotemporal dementia or FTD), Parkinson’s disease, Huntington’s disease, Lewy Body Disease, and Creutzfeldt-Jakob disease.

 At the time of this writing, there were no income or asset limits.
 One’s income, however, does play a factor in determining one’s placement on the waitlist for services.
 In addition, there may be co-payments for services based on one’s income.

-In addition to living at home or in the home of a relative, applicants may reside in an assisted living facility or an adult foster care home.
+In addition to living at home or in the home of a relative, applicants may live in an assisted living facility or an adult foster care home.
 However, when applicants are assessed for program participation, their need likely wouldn’t be found to be as high as someone living at home.
 Therefore, those residing in an assisted living facility or adult foster care home would be placed lower on the waitlist.

 Clients MAY NOT be dually enrolled in the ADI program and a Medicaid-funded long-term care program.

 The Alzheimer’s Disease Initiative supports patients in memory disorder centers, which are located regionally.
 These clinics specialize in the testing, diagnosis, treatment, and research on the debilitating brain disease.
 In addition to the previously mentioned respite care, including in-home, Alzheimer’s day care, and 30 day extended respite, the ADI offers families the following services:

 This ADI program is administered by Florida’s Department of Elder Affairs and managed by the local Area Agencies on Aging.
 Services are provided at 17 memory clinics throughout the state.
 Click here for a map and contact information or call 800-963-5337.
 You can also learn more about this program here.